paulrayner/exploreddd.github.com/src/speakers/jérémie-chassaing.md

         <p class="copy">Jérémie Chassaing has been practicing Domain-Driven Design and Continuous Improvement for 10 years as an architect at Availpro, a channel manager for independent hotels, to increase scalability and reliability to match its rapid growth.
 He's an active member of the F# community.
 You can also see his blog thinkbeforecoding, a blog dedicated to Domain-Driven Design, CQRS and Event Sourcing.</p>
         <h2 class="speaker-subheader">Talk Session</h2>
         <h2 class="speaker-subheader gold">Ukulele Tabs in F#</h2>
-        <p class="copy">A Fun(ctional) music DSL - Domain Specific Languages - to compute Ukulele tabs from chords: Share the chords with Jérémie and he will show you where to place your fingers!
+        <p class="copy">A Fun(ctional) music DSL - Domain Specific Language - to compute Ukulele tabs from chords: Share the chords with Jérémie and he will show you where to place your fingers!
 With IRL ukulele songs.</p>
     </div>
   </div>
 </div>